micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 on the datastore, whereas *the workers do not have access to the datastore*.
-This paradigm makes everything simple and clean, so that the concurrent writing limitation simply disappear, since only the master can write and master is a single threaded process.
+This paradigm makes everything simple and clean, so that the concurrent writing limitation simply disappear, since only the master can write and the master is a single threaded process.

 The case of running concurrent calculations is managed in the simplest possible way: each time a datastore is instantiate a new directory is